 Apple holds a patent for a lock-out feature, which is why the plaintiff feels that he has a case against the company.
 This class action and the other lawsuit both blame Apple for not implementing the lock-out feature that could prevent a driver from being distracted while using an Apple device.
 The lawsuit also requests that the court issue an injunction against the company selling any new phones in the state without installing the lockout feature.

-Apple has had the lockout technology since 2008, but has not yet implemented it (almost seven years later).
+Apple has had the lockout technology since 2008 but has not yet implemented it (almost seven years later).
 Apple was officially granted a patent for the technology in 2014, but it has never been used in devices.
-Therefore, the lawsuit asks Apple to update phones already purchased and provide the lock out feature on future models.
+Therefore, the lawsuit asks Apple to update phones already purchased and provide the lockout feature on future models.

-The United States Department of Transportation estimates that texting and driving is six times more dangerous than drunk driving.
+The United States Department of Transportation estimates that texting and driving are six times more dangerous than drunk driving.
 They estimate that 1.5 million drivers are texting while using their vehicles at any given moment in the country.

-Also, the National Safety Council has said that texting and driving causes 26 percent of accidents in the country, and 500,000 accidents alone happened in California where Apple has a market share of 40 percent.
+Also, the National Safety Council has said that texting and driving cause 26 percent of accidents in the country, and 500,000 accidents alone happened in California where Apple has a market share of 40 percent.